Iterative minimization algorithm on a mixture family

 The above theorem is shown in Appendix \ref{S3-3}.
 Next, we consider the case when there are several local minimizers $P^*_1, \ldots, P^*_{n} \in {\cal M}_a$ while the true minimizer is $P^*$.
 These local minimizers are characterized by the following corollary, which is shown in Appendix \ref{S3-2} as a corollary of Theorem \ref{TH1}.

 \begin{corollary}\Label{Cor1}

 \end{corollary}

-Hence, if there exist local minimizers, $U(P^*,\infty)={\cal M}_a$ with $P^*$ does not satisfy the condition (A2).
+Hence, if there exist local minimizers, the condition (A2) does not hold with $U(P^*,\infty)={\cal M}_a$ and the choice $P^0=P^*$.
 In this case, when the $\delta$-neighborhood $U(P^*_i,\delta)$ of $P^*_i$ satisfies the conditions (A0), (A1), and (A2), Algorithm \ref{AL1} converges to the local minimizer $P^*_i$ with the speed \eqref{XME} except for the case (i).
 Since $P^*_i$ is a local minimizer, the $\delta$-neighborhood $U(P^*_i,\delta)$ of $P^*_i$ satisfies the conditions (A0) and (A1) with sufficiently small $\delta>0$.
 When the following condition (A4) holds, as shown below, the $\delta$-neighborhood $U(P^*_i,\delta)$ of $P^*_i$ satisfies the condition (A2) with sufficiently small $\delta>0$.
 That is, when the initial point belongs to the $\delta$-neighborhood $U(P^*_i,\delta)$, Algorithm \ref{AL1} converges to $P^*_i$. \begin{description} \item[(A4)] The function $\eta \mapsto \Psi[P_\eta](x)$ is differentiable, and the relation

 holds for $i=k+1, \ldots, l$ and $P_{\eta} \in {\cal M}_a$. \end{description}

 \begin{lemma}\Label{L6} We consider the following two conditions for a convex subset ${\cal K} \subset {\cal M}_a$. \begin{description} \item[(B1)] The relation